cherrytwist/cherrytwist/docs/technical-design.md

 Essentially upon a User authenticating, the following happens:
 * The platform retrieves the Agent that represents that User
-* The Credentials held by that Agent are used to decide if the requested action from the User (e.g. Read a Challenge details, update their profile, update a Challenge definition etc) is Authorized.
+* The Credentials held by that Agent are used to decide if the requested action from the User (e.g. Read a Subspace details, update their profile, update a Subspace definition etc) is Authorized.

 Worth noting that this approach also allows for Credentials to be later held outside of the platform e.g. the user holds their own wallet and manages their own credentials.
 The ideal scenario for Users is that ultimately they can have their own SSI that can then control the Agents managed by the platform - or replace the platform Agents.